Cinnamon, nutmeg, ginger, pepper and curry – who doesn’t love a little spice?

 Cool/Cold pungents include

 - lemon balm

-- mints (save peppermint that is slightly warming)
+- mints (peppermint is slightly warming)

 The trick with pungents and spices are to use them, but don’t abuse them.
 Try and get a bit of spice into your system every day.
 That can be a little peppermint tea, or adding Herbs de Provence to your saute or soup, or a pinch of cinnamon to your oatmeal.
 If you run cold, use moderate amounts of warming spices, if you run hot, use more from the cooling category.